blinken/paradar/README.md

 ## Case

 The case is 3D printed and follows the shape of the board.
-It incorporates a hole to permit easy removal of the SD card, slot for the power switch, and a hole for the antenna connector off the SDR.
-The lid has countersunk screw holes for M3 hex screws, and the base 4mm shafts to hold brass inserts for the M3 threads.
+It incorporates a hole to permit easy removal of the SD card (filled with a [rubber grommet](https://www.amazon.co.uk/Metric-Rubber-Closed-Blanking-Grommets/dp/B07P73Z7KK) ), slot for the power switch, and a hole for the antenna connector off the SDR.
+The lid has holes for [M3 hex screws](https://uk.rs-online.com/web/p/socket-screws/4679818/), and the base 4mm shafts to hold [brass inserts](https://uk.farnell.com/tr-fastenings/m3-uhbrxpsf/brass-insert-unheaded-m3/dp/2474926) for the M3 threads.

 I learned how to use Blender to make this.
 I use the word "learned" loosely.